 Language NK software can filter articles by language if the search is performed in-platform; however, if the search is being performed directly in PubMed, you can filter for English or other language articles by including (language[Filter]) in the search term.
-For example, you could search: • "Total hip arthroplasty" AND (english[Filter]) Publication Date NK software can also filter articles by publication date if the search is performed in-platform; however, if the search is being performed directly in PubMed, you can filter for articles published within certain dates by including (Year1:Year2[pdat]) in the search term.
+For example, you could search: "Total hip arthroplasty" AND (english[Filter]) Publication Date NK software can also filter articles by publication date if the search is performed in-platform; however, if the search is being performed directly in PubMed, you can filter for articles published within certain dates by including (Year1:Year2[pdat]) in the search term.
 For example, you could search: Total hip arthroplasty AND bikini incision AND (2010:2022[pdat]) Study Design You can filter for articles published with certain study designs by including (studydesign[Filter]) in the search term.
-For example, you could search for the following: Total hip arthroplasty AND (clinicalstudy[Filter]) Tip: You can include a long string of eligible study types by linking them with Boolean operators and parentheses.
+For example, you could search for the following: • Total hip arthroplasty AND (clinicalstudy[Filter]) Tip: You can include a long string of eligible study types by linking them with Boolean operators and parentheses.
 For example, you could search "Total hip arthroplasty AND (clinicalstudy[Filter] OR clinicaltrial[Filter] OR comparativestudy[Filter] OR controlledclinicaltrial[Filter] OR randomizedcontrolledtrial[Filter])".
 MESH Keywords When performing searches in PubMed, you can add [MeSH] after an item in the search term to retrieve articles associated with the indicated search term.
 For example, this could be written as: Knee joint[MeSH] AND arthritis This strategy will identify articles related to the MeSH term that may not be retrieved without adding [MeSH], and may also eliminate articles from the search that are unrelated to the MeSH term.
 Tip: MeSH stands for Medical Subject Headings and is an indexing feature to facilitate article identification.
 More information about MeSH keywords can be found here.

 Including only MeSH search terms will exclude citations that are not tagged with MeSH terms (citations that are not in Medline).
 MeSH terms also do not translate directly across databases.
 Use with caution!

-2023/09/05 09:44 5/5 Conducting Your Search British versus American Spellings A thorough search must include both British and American spellings of all terms.
+British versus American Spellings

+A thorough search must include both British and American spellings of all terms.
 You will want to search for "randomized" trials and "randomised" trials.
 You will want to look at "pediatric" populations and "paediatric" populations.
-Here is a guide that compares British and American spellings: 9 Spelling Differences Between British and American English Number of records & "when to stop" The number of records that your search will return is displayed on the Search Modal; remember that you will need to screen all records that return from your search, so narrow your query until it returns an acceptable number!
-A good rule of thumb is that 200-500 records is the maximum range for a first/preliminary search, and then subsequent searches should be added until your new searches return no includable records and a high number of duplicates.
-If the expected number of records differs greatly from your expectations, it may be because of an error in your query construction.
+Here is a guide that compares British and American spellings: 9 Spelling Differences Between British and American English

+2024/06/02 06:46 5/5 Conducting Your Search

 From: